-Also, other kinds of mortgage help are available to help you stop a foreclosure—like entering into a COVID-19 forbearance, getting a loan modification, or participating in foreclosure mediation—even if you don't get a foreclosure moratorium.
+Also, other kinds of mortgage help are available to help you stop a foreclosure—like getting a loan modification or participating in foreclosure mediation—even if you don't get a foreclosure moratorium.

 When the coronavirus outbreak happened, the federal government and most states put a hold on foreclosures.
 But, again, widespread foreclosure suspensions have mostly ended.